 Kleresca® Skin Rejuvenation improves overall skin texture without causing any trauma1-11

-Kleresca® Skin Rejuvenation has shown effect as a facial treatment and is also being used on the neck, décolletage and hands18.
+Kleresca® Skin Rejuvenation has shown effect as a facial treatment and is also being used on the neck, décolletage and hands12.

-Kleresca® Skin Rejuvenation’s safety profile means it can be used in sequence with other rejuvenation treatments where the goal is to improve the overall quality of the skin, subject to the judgement of the clinician or practitioner7,18.
+Kleresca® Skin Rejuvenation’s safety profile means it can be used in combination with other rejuvenation treatments where the goal is to improve the overall quality of the skin, subject to the judgement of the treating clinician or practitioner11.

-Currently, four products are available on the Kleresca® Technology platform: Kleresca® Skin Rejuvenation, Kleresca® Acne Treatment, Kleresca® Rosacea Treatment and Kleresca® Pre-Post Treatment.
+Currently, four products are available on the Kleresca® Technology platform: Kleresca® Acne Treatment, Kleresca® Rosacea Treatment, Kleresca® Skin Rejuvenation and Kleresca® Pre-Post Treatment.
 Each indication features a specifically formulated gel.
 This is then utilised with specific pre-programmed settings in the Kleresca® Light.

-No. Only the patented Kleresca® lamp with pre-programmed wavelength settings specific to each indication, has been developed and tested to efficiently cause the chromophores to photoconvert blue light, thereby creating fluorescent light energy (FLE)1,2,11.
+The patented Kleresca® Light, with pre-programmed wavelength settings specific to each indication, has been developed and tested to efficiently cause the chromophores to photoconvert blue light, thereby creating fluorescent light energy (FLE)1,2,11.

-Kleresca® Skin Rejuvenation is a pleasant, comfortable experience with a high degree of safety and efficacy.
-The technology has been on the market since 2014 with no serious adverse events reported.
-The treatment requires little to no downtime.
-Side effects – seen in some patients – are all non-permanent and may include redness, swelling and hyperpigmentation (bronzing of an area of the skin).
-Side effects impact patients differently depending on skin type, so we always recommend talking to your patient before beginning treatment1-7,12.
+Kleresca® Skin Rejuvenation is described as a pleasant and comfortable experience with a high degree of safety and efficacy.
+The technology has been on the market since 2014 with no serious adverse events reported1.
+Side effects – seen in some patients – are all non-permanent and may include redness and hyperpigmentation (bronzing of an area of the skin).
+Side effects impact patients differently depending on their skin type.
+These possible side effects should be discussed with your patient before starting the treatment in order to manage expectations.